Computing Systemic Risk Measures with Graph Neural Networks: Numerical experiments

-But even with node IDs, the PENN fails to predict good bailout already in the simplest case $N=10$.
+However, even with node IDs, the PENN fails to predict good bailout already in the simplest case, $N=10$.
 We argue that this has two main reasons.
-On one hand, the PENN aggregates the \textit{wrong} information in the inner sum $\sum \varphi(...)$.
-On the other hand, this information is lost in the outer sum over all nodes $\sum_{i=1}^N \alpha(...)$ and can not be recovered properly by $\rho$.
+On the one hand, the PENN aggregates the \textit{wrong} information in the inner sum $\sum \varphi(\ldots)$.
+On the other hand, this information is lost in the outer sum over all nodes $\sum_{i=1}^N \alpha(\ldots)$, and cannot be recovered properly by $\rho$.

-What we mean by aggregating the \textit{wrong} information is the following.
-For any node $i$ the PENN calculates signals based on $L_{ij}$ -- the outgoing edges of $i$ -- while it would be more useful to gather information about the incoming edges of $i$.
-Indeed the optimal bailout allocation in this data set is such that a node never gets capital if it has incoming liabilities.
+What we mean by aggregating the \textit{wrong} information is the following: For any node $i$, the PENN calculates signals based on $L_{ij}$ -- the outgoing edges of $i$ -- while, in this example, it would be more useful to gather information about the incoming edges of $i$.
+Indeed, the optimal bailout allocation in this dataset is such that a node never gets capital if it has incoming liabilities.
 Information about the outgoing liabilities alone, on the other hand, is not enough to deduce the allocated capital.
-This motivates why we consider both directions (incoming and outgoing) in the XPENN architecture, see Definition \ref{def:XPENN}.
+This motivates why we consider both directions (incoming and outgoing) in the XPENN architecture (see Definition \ref{def:XPENN}).

 To show that aggregating the ``wrong'' data is not the only problem, we also tested PENNs that consider incoming instead of outgoing liabilities.
-However, even then, we saw that the standard PENN is not able to predict good bailout.
-And this despite the fact that in order to predict perfect bailout it would be enough to recover the sum of incoming liabilities for each node.
-Since it is easy to obtain the sum of incoming liabilities of each node from the liability matrix (it is just the column sum of the respective columns), the problem must be obtaining the liability matrix from the outer sum $\sum \alpha(...)$.
+However, even then, we saw that the standard PENN is not able to predict good bailout -- and this despite the fact that, in order to predict perfect bailout, it would be enough to recover the sum of incoming liabilities for each node.
+Since it is easy to obtain the sum of incoming liabilities of each node from the liability matrix (it is just the column sum of the respective columns), the problem must be obtaining the liability matrix from the outer sum $\sum \alpha(\ldots)$.
 Additional experiments suggest that these difficulties might arise due to the inhomogeneity of the financial networks, in particular the edge weights.
-To solve this problem we designed the XPENN architecture such that it also consists of a node specific component.
-As a consequence, graph-wide information given by the outer sum and node-specific information can complement each other, but it is not necessarily required anymore, to reconstruct node specific information from the outer sum.
+To solve this problem, we designed the XPENN architecture such that it also consists of a node-specific component.
+As a consequence, graph-wide information given by the outer sum and node-specific information can complement each other, but it is not necessarily required anymore to reconstruct node specific information from the outer sum.